 Great Ocean Road

-This is an iconic road trip and one we can now highly recommend from first hand experience.
-Although the major stops such as the 12 Apostles are extremely busy the scenery is so stunning you can somewhat over look that and if you have your own transport there are plenty of lookouts and walks that the tours don’t include that are every bit as impressive.
-This should be a must see for every Australian and visitor.
+This is an iconic road trip and one we can now highly recommend from first-hand experience.
+Although the major stops such as the 12 Apostles are extremely busy the scenery is so stunning you can somewhat overlook that and if you have your own transport there are plenty of lookouts and walks that the tours don’t include that is every bit as impressive.
+This should be a must-see for every Australian and visitor.

 If time is limited consider a small group tour such as this one that hits all the highlights and lets someone else do the 14 hours of driving while you enjoy the sights.

-Phillip island is located just off Australia’s southern coast and can be accessed by bridge from the mainland.
-It’s best known for it’s nightly parade of little fairy penguins but there is much more to see and do here.
-Beaches, seal tours, an arts trail, artisan food producers and even motor sport are some of the options on offer.
+Phillip island is located just off Australia’s southern coast and can be accessed by a bridge from the mainland.
+It’s best known for its nightly parade of little fairy penguins but there is much more to see and do here.
+Beaches, seal tours, an arts trail, artisan food producers and even motorsport are some of the options on offer.

 Getting to and around Melbourne